Thomas Pannone: Toronto Blue Jays

-On July 31, 2017, Pannone was traded, along with Samad Taylor, to the Toronto Blue Jays for Joe Smith.
-He was assigned to the Double-A New Hampshire Fisher Cats, and remained there for the rest of the 2017 season.
+On July 31, 2017, Cleveland traded Pannone and Samad Taylor to the Toronto Blue Jays for reliever Joe Smith.
+Pannone played the rest of 2017 for the Double-A New Hampshire Fisher Cats.
 On the year, Pannone posted a 9–3 record, 2.36 ERA, and 149 strikeouts in 1442/3 innings.
 On November 20, 2017, Pannone was added to Toronto's 40-man roster.

 On March 16, 2018, Pannone was suspended for 80 games after testing positive for dehydrochlormethyltestosterone, a banned performance-enhancing substance.
 After returning from suspension, he was assigned to the Triple-A Buffalo Bisons.
 On August 9, Pannone was called up by the Blue Jays.
-He made his first MLB start on August 22, and took a no-hitter into the seventh inning against the Baltimore Orioles.
+He made his first MLB start on August 22 and took a no-hitter into the seventh inning against the Baltimore Orioles.
 Pannone recorded the win, allowing just one hit and two walks with three strikeouts in seven innings.
-Pannone totaled 12 appearances for the Blue Jays, 6 of them starts, recording a record of 4-1 in 43 innings.
+Pannone totaled 12 appearances for the Blue Jays, 6 of them starts, recording a record of 4–1 in 43 innings.

 Pannone opened the 2019 season with the Blue Jays as a member of the bullpen.
 On April 14, Pannone pitched an immaculate inning against the Tampa Bay Rays, striking out Avisail Garcia, Brandon Lowe, and Daniel Robertson on 9 consecutive strikes.
 It is the third immaculate inning in Blue Jays team history; Steve Delabar and Roger Clemens are the other two who have managed the feat.

-On August 24, 2020, Pannone was designated for assignment without making an appearance on the season.
-He became a free agent on November 2, 2020.
+On August 24, 2020, without having made an appearance on the season, Pannone was designated for assignment following the promotion of Travis Bergen.
+He became a free agent on November 2.

 Los Angeles Angels

 On November 24, 2020, Pannone signed a minor league contract with the Los Angeles Angels organization.
-Pannone spent the 2021 season with the Triple-A Salt Lake Bees, but struggled to a 5-11 record and 7.07 ERA in 24 games (21 of them starts).
+Pannone spent the 2021 season with the Triple-A Salt Lake Bees, but struggled to a 5–11 record and 7.07 ERA in 24 games (21 of them starts).
 He elected free agency following the season on November 7, 2021.

 Boston Red Sox

 On March 11, 2022, Pannone signed a minor league contract with the Boston Red Sox.
-On June 27, he was released.
+In 14 games (12 starts) for the Triple-A Worcester Red Sox, he went 5–3 with a 4.57 ERA and 70 strikeouts in 63.0 innings of work.
+On June 27, Pannone was released by the Red Sox organization.

 Kia Tigers

-On June 28, 2022, Pannone signed with the Kia Tigers of the Korea Baseball Organization.
+On June 28, 2022, Pannone signed with the Kia Tigers of the KBO League.
+In 14 starts down the stretch for the Tigers, Pannone worked to a 3–4 record and 2.72 ERA with 73 strikeouts in 82 2/3 innings pitched.